owulveryck/blog/content/post/rpi-weather.md

 ## The libusb
 Linux has a low level library "libusb" that make the development of modules easy: [libusb-1.0](http://www.libusb.org/wiki/libusb-1.0).
-On my rpi, I can install the development version with a simple `sudo apt-get install libusb-1.0-0-dev`.
+On my <a type=amzn>rpi</a>, I can install the development version with a simple `sudo apt-get install libusb-1.0-0-dev`.

 ## Using GO: The `gousb` library